 Include feedback for polls in cases where you want to give a specific response to explorers after voting, for example, details of common or expected selections, or appreciation and reasoning behind the poll.

-All poll data is available to Admins in the reporting for the topic or article and in the All Answers report in Analytics.
+All responses are available in the reporting for the relevant topic or article, and when using the Answers report in Analytics.

 Examples